pvial00/RedDye/README.md

 # RedDye Stream Cipher

-*** Warning this cipher is intended to be used as a hand cipher and for educational purposes only
+*** Warning this cipher has not undergone heavy cryptanalysis and should be used in production systems

+*** RedDye has been undergone a slight refit to deal with known plaintext attack situations

 Authored by Karl Zander